MattMetzloff/Y_Chromosome/RNA-seq/readme.txt

 These scrpits start from raw RNA seq reads and identify differentially expressed genes in a method similar to time series analysis.
 Run in order of the number in the file names.
 Scripts 1-6 are configured for running on Cornell's SLURM cluster, and may need to be changed to run on some other cluster.
+Scripts 7-9 are run in R, and require the other .txt files in this folder.